 The Canary Savage Girardeau Award for Health Equity, Diversity, and Inclusion

-Named in honor of the first African American graduate of the UW–Madison School of Nursing, this award is presented to a graduate, current student, faculty, or staff member for notable work or responsive advocacy that reflects the School’s commitment to health equity, diversity, and inclusion.
+Named in honor of the first African American graduate of the UW–Madison School of Nursing, this award is presented to a graduate, current student, faculty, community partner, or staff member from the School of Nursing for notable work or responsive advocacy that reflects the School’s commitment to health equity, diversity, and inclusion.

 Student Organizations

-The School of Nursing encourages and supports students to pursue their interests and form social networks, and a wide variety of student organizations are currently active.
+The School of Nursing encourages and supports students to pursue their interests, explore opportunities, and form social networks through a wide variety of active student organizations on campus.

 Health Sciences Welcome Reception